Villa F.C.: History

+Modern era

-Villa FC was founded in 1953 in Waterford City, Ireland.
-It has achieved a number of footballing successes in Waterford since its founding.
-Villa FC's Premier team plays in the Waterford & District Junior League, and has won the competition twice.
-Villa FC also won the FAI Junior Cup in 2022, winning 1:0 in the final, as well as a number of other honours at levels from schoolboy to senior.
-Villa FC operates from their home ground at Connor's Park in Poleberry, Waterford City.
-A number of former Villa FC players have gone on to success in football leagues outside Ireland, including Kenny McEvoy (Tottenham Hotspur), Lee O'Connor (Manchester United), Jayson Molumby (Brighton), and Timi Sobowale (Manchester City).
+By the 2020–21 season, Villa F.C. were competing in the top division of the Waterford & District Junior League.
+In 2022, the club won the competition for the first time.
+The club retained the title the following season.
+Villa FC also won the FAI Junior Cup in 2022, winning 1–0 in the final, as well as a number of other honours at levels from schoolboy to senior.
+Villa FC operates from their home ground at Connors Park in Poleberry, Waterford City.
+A number of former Villa FC players have gone on to success in football leagues outside Ireland, including Kenny McEvoy (Tottenham Hotspur), Lee O'Connor (Manchester United), Jayson Molumby (Brighton & Hove Albion), and Timi Sobowale (Manchester City).

+In April 2022, Villa beat Inchicore Athletic to qualify for the first round of the FAI Cup.

 FAI Junior Cup Win, 2022

-In 2022 Villa won the FAI Junior Cup, defeating Pike Rovers from Limerick at Turners Cross in Cork with the winning goal scored by Conor Kilgannon.
+In 2022, Villa won the FAI Junior Cup, defeating Pike Rovers from Limerick at Turners Cross in Cork with the winning goal scored by Conor Kilgannon.
 Speaking of the win after the match, Villa manager Conor Coad noted that it was "a historic day for us and it's been a massive season for us, we've never won our own local Premier League and to go and do that recently and back it up with this win is something we could have only dreamed of at the start of the year".

-The cup winning team on the day were: Craig Dunphy, James Kennedy (Sean O'Keefe, 90+1), Conor Signorelli (Eoghan Rea, 75), Dylan Walsh, Adam Heaslip (C), Luke Walsh (Mark Walsh, 72), Conor Kilgannon, Aaron O'Connor, Dean Walsh, Cian Browne, John Frederick Tamen (Adam Conway, 67), and the panel during the campaign and on final day also included Ravelli Kilonda, Niall McCabe, Ivan Homoki, Jeff Da Silva, Daniel Pender, Scott Searson, Bobby Drohan, Matas Grinius, Hugh Munro, Shane O'Brien, Ross Cashin, Conor Fennell and Callum McFadden.
-The management of the cup winning team were: Manager - Conor Coad, Assistant Manager - Paddy Byrne, Coaches - Devan Morrissey, Paul Morrissey, Physio - John Butler.
+The club also won the 2021–22 Waterford Junior League.
+They added two more league titles before the league transitioned to a calendar year schedule.
+Villa won the shortened league season in 2024 and went on to add the inaugural league trophy of the summer season in 2025.